 During this panel conversation, we will learn from first-hand accounts of dynamic artists about what it takes to bring a large-scale endeavor into fruition through a combination of artistic vision, strategic planning, and project management.

-Three artists will share their experiences and lessons learned in the process by reflecting on distinct examples of large projects.
+In a series of short talks, three artists will share their experiences and lessons learned in the process by reflecting on distinct examples of large projects.

 - Erica Mott on Mycelial: Street Parliament